AfrahAyub/aws-vmseries-with-gwlbe/README.md

 TEMPLATE_URL = https://panw-aws-resources-506b9ea8-ce65-4416-8f5d-288991b33a30.s3.us-east-1.amazonaws.com/panw-vmseries-gwlb/aws-panw-gwlb-cfn-root.yaml
 ```
 5. You can now deploy a CloudFormation Template stack using the S3 Template URL seen from the setup script output.
-6. please create a new EC2 key pair in the region where you are going to deploy the setup script and once you have uploaded the setup script please rename the ec2 key pair and provide the name of the key-pair that you have generated
+6. Please create a new EC2 key pair in the region where you are going to deploy the setup script and once you have uploaded the setup script please rename the ec2 key pair and provide the name of the key-pair that you have generated

-## please go through the following cases in order to run the use cases
+## Please go through the following cases in order to run the Use Cases

-## Case 1
+## Use Case 1
+In this Use Case we will be redirecting outbound traffic from the Beer Store Data Database Server to the Palo Alto Networks Firewall for inspection.
+This involves AWS routing adjustments and verifying traffic logs on the firewall.
+Read the following in order to run the Use Case 1:
 ## Task

 **Redirect all outbound traffic from the Beer Store Data Database Server to the Palo Alto Networks Firewall**